gvwilson/sdxpy/src/template/index.md

     Again, some kind of marker must be used to show which parts of the page are code and which are ordinary text.

-3. Put directives in specially-named attributes in the HTML.
+3. Put directives in specially-named [%i "attribute" %]attributes[%/i%] in the HTML.
     This approach has been the least popular, but since pages are valid HTML,
-    it eliminates the need for a special parser.
+    it eliminates the need for a special [%i "parser" %][%/i%].

 [% figure
    slug="template-options"